The subscapularis muscle is one of the most commonly used muscles in the shoulder joint.

-From the subscapular fossa, the subscapularis muscle extends to one side of the body and inserts into the humerus, which is the long bone of the upper arm.
+From the subscapular fossa, the subscapularis muscle extends to one side of the body and inserts into the humerus, the long bone of the upper arm.

 Specifically, this muscle is inserted into the minor tubercle of the humerus.
-The minor tubercle (also known as the minor tuberosity) is a round prominence located on the front, the upper part of the humerus.
+The little tubercle (also known as the minor tuberosity) is around prominence located on the front, the upper part of the humerus.

-The lesser tuber is located just next to the largest major tuber.
+The lesser tuber is located just next to the most prominent primary tuber.